Hetang Town: Transportation

 Hetang Town has a unique geographical location which it has built four bridges to connect the cities around it.
 It also has a developed highway network to connect to the pearl river delta large highway.
-People can drive to Hong Kong within just 2 hours and the water transportation can lead to Hong Kong, Macao, and Guangzhou an so on.
+People can drive to Hong Kong within just 2 hours and the water transportation can lead to Hong Kong, Macao, and Guangzhou and so on.